University of Massachusetts Amherst: Colleges and schools

 Since the University of Massachusetts Amherst was founded as the Massachusetts Agricultural College in 1863, 25 individuals have been at the helm of the institution.
 Originally, the chief executive of UMass Amherst was a president.
-When UMass Boston was founded in 1963, it was initially reckoned as an off-site department of the Amherst campus, and was headed by a chancellor who reported to the president.
+When UMass Boston was founded in 1963, it was initially reckoned as an off-site department of the Amherst campus and was headed by a chancellor who reported to the president.
 A 1970 reorganization transferred day-to-day responsibility for UMass Amherst to a chancellor as well, with both chancellors reporting on an equal basis to the president.
 The title "President of the University of Massachusetts" now refers to the chief executive of the entire five-campus University of Massachusetts system.

-The current Chancellor of the Amherst campus is Dr. Kumble R. Subbaswamy.
+The current Chancellor of the Amherst campus is Javier Reyes.
 The Chancellor resides in Hillside, the campus residence for chancellors.
-On February 16, 2023, Dr. Javier Reyes was appointed the next Chancellor, to take office when Subbaswamy retires in June 2023.
-Reyes will be the first person of Hispanic descent to serve as Chancellor of the university.
+Reyes is the first person of Hispanic descent to serve as Chancellor of the university.

 There are approximately 1,300 full-time faculty at the university.
 The university is organized into nine schools and colleges and offers 111 bachelor's degrees, 75 master's degrees, and 47 doctoral degrees.

-Students interested in studying outside of a particular major can apply to enroll in the bachelor's degree with Individual Concentration (BDIC) program.
-This is a unique program which allows students to design their own area of study.
-A BDIC concentration must be interdisciplinary, drawing from at least three fields or disciplines, and it may not duplicate an existing major.
-Courses can be selected from any department within the university as well as the campuses in the Five College Consortium.
-Course selection is guided by the students chosen faculty sponsor and a BDIC faculty supervisor.
-BDIC students are assigned to one of five academic clusters- Arts and Cultural studies; Business and Law; Communication; Education and Human Development; Natural Health, Computer Sciences and Engineering.

-Additionally, the university offers two programs designed for adult and continuing education students, known as University Without Walls and Continuing and Professional Education.